 This simple no-fuss painting trick requires:

--Some paint-pots (clear empty containers) or even an old egg carton will do the trick.
+1 -Some paint-pots (clear empty containers like these) or even an old egg carton will do the trick.

 I would fill up each pot with a very small amount of water and a few drops of coloring (making this the mock paint).
 Then my kids would use the cotton buds to paint with.

 This was absolutely great for their fine motor skills and super cheap, effective and easy to clean up at the end of the session.

 The egg carton and cotton buds could be thrown away or the paint pots washed and emptied.
 And the best thing is these gorgeous paintings were super quick to dry (just peg them up on an indoor clothesline).

 If the kids wanted something special to paint, I would just outline whatever they wanted with a black felt pen and they would color this picture in with the food coloring paint, which brings me to my next suggestion.

 I’m not sure what your cupboards are filled with but back when my kids were young, mine were definitely overflowing with coloring books and dot-to-dot books (confession time: I actually still have heaps of these books that I pull out when any littles come to visit).